peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note34>(34)</sup> Lenstra, A.K., Wesolowski, B. "A random zoo: sloth, unicorn, and trx", 2015.</small>

 <small><sup id=Note35>(35)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
-See also NIST SP800-90A and the references below.<br/>Everspaugh, A., Zhai, Y., et al.  "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br>Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.</small>
+See also NIST SP800-90A and the previous note.</small>

 <small><sup id=Note36>(36)</sup> Bernstein, D.J.
 "Fast-key-erasure random number generators", Jun.
 23, 2017.</small>